admiralorbiter/AlliedMasterComputer/docs/research-brief-generator.md

 - **AI-Powered Analysis**: Uses OpenAI to generate structured briefs with:
   - Descriptive titles
   - Properly formatted citations
-  - Bullet-point summaries of key findings
+  - Well-structured summaries organized into clear sections (Key Findings, Main Points, Methodology, Conclusions/Recommendations)
 - **Database Storage**: All briefs are stored securely in the database
 - **User-Specific**: Each user can only access their own research briefs
 - **Edit & Manage**: Edit, view, and delete your research briefs